AlexStotch/wordOfTheDay/README.md

 # wordOfTheDay

-With this repo and some slack configuration you can get a nice Slack bot.
+With this repo and some slack configurations you can get a nice Slack bot.
 You call it in a slack channel by typing `/NameOfYourSlackApp`.
 The bot will help you to build a nice post to define a Word Of The Day.